Stairs. Entry group. Materials. Doors. Locks. Design

 We have selected the most important tips how to choose a down jacket for the winter:

-- The seams on a high-quality down jacket are even and strong, without threads coming out.
-The lining is also stitched, which does not allow fluff to fall off.
+- The seams on a high-quality down jacket are smooth and strong, without any loose threads.
+The lining is also stitched, which prevents fluff from matting.

-The cuffs of the sleeves, the bottom of the jacket or the belt at the waist should be in the form of an elastic band - this ensures that no cold will sneak under the down jacket.
+The cuffs of the sleeves, the bottom of the jacket or the belt at the waist should be in the form of an elastic band - this ensures that no cold will get under the down jacket.

 How to care for a down jacket